 23. Disneyland has its very own colony of feral cats.

 The California park has become home to up to 100 feral cats (nicknamed "cats members" by fans) that help control pests, as reported by Vice's Kyle Jaeger.
 To keep the cat population in check, Disney brought in veterinarians to neuter, vaccinate, and tag all the cats in the Magic Kingdom.

-The film was the last Disney movie to include "A Walt Disney Production" at the end.
-It's also the first movie to be completed after Disney's death in 1966.
+The film was the last Disney film to include "A Walt Disney Production" at the end.
+It's also the first movie to be completed after Disney died in 1966.

 Disney and artist Salvador Dalí teamed up in 1945 to create a six-minute project called Destino that combined animation and live dance.
 In the film, Chronos, a personification of time, falls in love with a mortal woman.
 The pair travels through works of art created by Dalí.
 Destino was discovered by Disney's nephew, Roy E. Disney, in 1999 while Roy was working on Fantasia 2000.
 It was later nominated for an Academy Award for Best Animated Short Film in 2004.